AdventielFr/ecs-crd-cli/README.md

 You need a Route 53 DNS zone that will be used to record the name of the service you will be deploying

+To help you set up your infrastructure, I invite you to visit our github repository [terraform-module](https://github.com/AdventielFr/terraform-aws-route53)

 ### I.2.4 - [AWS Certificat Manager](https://aws.amazon.com/certificate-manager/?nc1=h_ls)

 If your service is visible on the internet, which means that the application load balancers are "internet facing", you will have to apply an SSL certificate.
 For the dynamic provisioning of cerificats, I invite you to use let's encrypt which is free.